maximinus/PyUI/README.md

   - Perfect for modals, popups, tooltips, and menus

 - **Asset Management**
-  - Built-in support for images and icons
+  - Built-in support for images, icons and fonts
   - Nine-patch texture support
   - Efficient asset loading and caching